ethereum/go-ethereum/docs/_getting-started/index.md

 ```

-If this command causes the terminal to hang, it may be because it is waiting for approval from Clef.
-Approving the request in the terminal running Clef will lead to the following welcome message being displayed in the Geth console:
+This command causes the terminal to hang because it is waiting for approval from Clef.
+Approving the request in the terminal running Clef will lead to the following welcome message being displayed in the Javascript console:

 ```terminal
 Welcome to the Geth JavaScript console!